The People vs. Larry Flynt: Casting

-Both Bill Murray and Tom Hanks were considered for the role of Flynt.
+Both Bill Murray and Tom Hanks were considered for the role of Larry Flynt before Woody Harrelson was cast.
+Commenting on portraying Flynt, Harrelson said: "I really came to like him, I don't think I would've been much into doing the movie if I hadn't come to respect Larry.
+I don't respect much the pornography part of what he does, but what he is as a person, and the rebel that he is."
 Flynt's brother, Jimmy, is played by Brett Harrelson, the real-life brother of Woody Harrelson.
 William J. Morrissey Jr., a Cincinnati court judge who sentenced Flynt in 1977, is played in the film by Larry Flynt himself.